HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

-# Image resize in dotNet: from JPG to JPG
+# Image resize in dotNet: from JPG to JPG on Windows OS
-*21-12-2023*

-Status: Work in progress
+*1-1-2024*

 ## Intro